 Part-time employment may lead workers to consider getting a second job.
 ‘Full-time part-timers’ sometimes seek to complement their main part-time job with another part-time occupation, to increase income.
 Holding a second job may thus be an indication of (self-perceived) precarious employment.

 However, there are various reasons for holding multiple jobs.
 In particular, people working simultaneously in their own professional practice (self-employed) and for a public or private employer are also considered to hold two jobs.
 A self-employed person owning two businesses also enters into that category.

-Table 3 shows the percentage of employed people with only one job.
-EU-wide, 96 % of employed people held one job in 2015, while the figure was 90 % for artists and writers.
-With notable exceptions in the Czech Republic, Greece and Romania, artists and writers were less likely than other workers to have only one job.
-The biggest differences were recorded in Estonia (where only 81 % of artists and writers had only one job, against 95 % in the whole workforce), France (83 %, by comparison with 96 %) and Latvia (82 % versus 95 %).
+Table 2 shows the percentage of employed people with only one job.
+EU-wide, 96 % of employed people held one job in 2016, while the figure was 89 % for artists and writers.
+Except in Cyprus and Romania, artists and writers were less likely than other workers to have only one job.
+The biggest differences were recorded in Estonia (where only 77 % of artists and writers had only one job, against 95 % in the whole workforce) and France (79 %, by comparison with 95 %).

 Data sources and availability

 The statistical concept of cultural employment is based on the methodology proposed by the European Statistical System (ESS) Network on Culture (see its ESSnet-Culture final report (2012)).

 As the ESSnet-Culture report notes, cultural employment covers three types of situation (see Figure 7):